 - details of any anticipated losses in warehouse

 - details of any excise goods you intend to store

-- details of any special storage facilities you will need if you store goods with specific requirements such as frozen goods or chemicals
+- details of any special storage facilities you’ll need if you store goods with specific requirements such as frozen goods or chemicals

 How to apply